 I want to start this article by stating that I absolutely hate those that claim that “this is the best way” to do anything related to orchid growing.
 There are just too many variables in the needs of the plants, individuals’ growing conditions and their willingness/ability to dedicate time and effort to growing them, for a single methodology to be universally appropriate.
 That said, in the 45+ years I’ve been growing orchids, I have grown (and killed) a large number of different kinds, and have had my growing regimen evolve to the following parameters, and have found it to be excellent.
-I believe that if you are able to put these into practice, you too will have a similar experience, but I will not go so far as to guarantee it.
+As many others have adopted this and gotten similar results, I believe that if you are able to put these into practice, you too will have a similar experience, but I will not go so far as to guarantee it.

-First, let me explain a bit about why our regimen is so fruitful, and review its components, which aim to mimic-, yet improve upon what the plants see in nature:
+First, here are the components of that regimen, which aim to mimic-, yet improve upon what the plants see in nature:

 - Use a potting medium and container that allows frequent watering without suffocating the roots.

 - Use a pure water source – collected rainwater, distilled, or reverse osmosis.

 - Water frequently – the more, the better.

 - Thoroughly flood the pot at every watering.

 - Use K-Lite Fertilizer, (12-1-1-10Ca-3Mg) @ 25 ppm N (about 1/6 teaspoon/gallon) at every watering.

 - Add KelpMax Superior Plant Growth Stimulant @ 1:250 (approximately 1 tablespoon/gallon) once per month.

 - Add Inocucor Garden Solution Plant Probiotic @ 1:100 once per month (approximately 2 tablespoons plus 1 teaspoon/gallon – I just use 3 tablespoons for simplicity).